Finance Manager Qualifications & Skills

 A finance manager ensures that a company operates within budget and complies with financial regulations and reporting requirements.
-In addition, they may be involved in securing funding for the company, managing investment portfolios, negotiating financial contracts, and ensuring the flow of information from the various departments to decision-makers.
+Additionally, they may be involved in securing funding for the company, managing investment portfolios, negotiating financial contracts, and ensuring the flow of information from various departments to decision-makers.

 Finance managers, thus, must wear multiple hats: